johnno1962/WatchkitCurrency/README.md

 background image (the name of the image take from it's action selector.)
 A button press is simulated by toggling this image.
 Inside the group, the actual WKInterfaceButton has an alpha of 0.05 so it doesn't display but still accepts tap events inside it's bounds.
+If present action connections are preserved but you will need to replace the string __TARGET__ with the id of the InterfaceController in your soryboard.

 The text output display is implemented by generating dynamic UIImages using OpenGL in the Watch App extension running on the phone.
 These are then